 One hundred years after Bill's death, it’s fair to say that Cody, Wyoming, with a population of nearly 10,000, hasn't quite matched its founder's big-city aspirations.
 Still, it has flourished.
-"There's a lot more going on in Cody than you'd expect for a small town,” says Bruce Eldredge, executive director and CEO of the Buffalo Bill Center of the West, a world-class art and artifact museum that any city would be proud to claim.
+"There's a lot more going on in Cody than you'd expect for a small town,” says Bruce Eldredge, the former executive director and CEO of the Buffalo Bill Center of the West, a world-class art and artifact museum that any city would be proud to claim.
 Now a riverside destination with shopping, dining, and outdoor attractions, Cody has done Buffalo Bill’s appealing vision proud.

 As its namesake predicted, Cody became a vital stop for people on their way to or from Yellowstone, 50 miles to the west.
 Park traffic still rolls through Cody all summer, but from late fall to early spring, when the park's eastern entrance is closed, the town itself is the main attraction.